“The name of the first is Pison: that is it which compasseth the whole land of Havilah, where there is gold.”– Genesis 2:11 (KJV)

 “The first river, named Pishon, flows around the entire land of Havilah, where gold is found.”– Genesis 2:11 (NLT)

-“The name of the first river is Pishon; it winds through the entire land of Havilah, where there is gold.”– Genesis 2:11 (MSG)
+“The first river flowed out of Eden and divided into four branches.
+The first branch is called Pishon; it flows around the entire land of Havilah, where there is gold.”– Genesis 2:11 (MSG)

 What Does Genesis 2:11 Mean?